johnmccormick/Stack/README.md

 Considerations for next build:
-  - Test for memory leaks!
   - A more interactive application with commands for individual or batch pushes and pops, with option to assign data to individual elements, and refresh display of entire stack.
   - Better convention for index numbers, possibly only for use when displaying entire stack.
 Currently a little confusing as the first element pushed displays a (0) beside it, which could be mistaken for being the first linked list element, i.e. first element to be popped, which is incorrect.
 Indexes aren't as relevant for stacks, as we are always popping the top item (last in).
-  - Display 'next' field, possibly replace index with it.
+  - Display 'next' field, showing memory address, possibly replace index with this.
-  - Seperate into two .c files, one as a general use 'stack' library function, which can be included in any other projects; another which allows an interactive environment to play with structure and provides the output described above.
+  - Seperate into two .c files, one as a general use 'stack' library function, which can be included in any other projects, and another which allows an interactive environment to play with structure and provides the output described above.
   - Review comments.